LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 ---
 title: Pupillometry shows the effort of auditory attention switching
 runningtitle: Pupillometry and attention switching
 titlenote: Portions of the research described here were previously presented at the 37th Annual MidWinter Meeting of the Association for Research in Otolaryngology, and published in McCloy et al (2016), Temporal alignment of pupillary response with stimulus events via deconvolution, J. Acoust.
 Soc.
-Am.
-139(3), EL57-EL62.
+Am. **139**(3), EL57-EL62.
 author:
 - name: Daniel R. McCloy
-- name: Bonnie Lau
+- name: Bonnie K. Lau
-- name: Eric D. Larson
+- name: Eric Larson
 - name: Katherine A. I. Pratt
 - name: Adrian K. C. Lee
   email: akclee@uw.edu